Top Video Streaming Performance Metrics to Look For

 Definition: The percentage of viewing time spent buffering.

-A low buffering ratio (<1%) is critical for a positive user experience.
+A low buffering ratio (<1%) is important for a positive user experience.
 Frequent interruptions can frustrate viewers, leading to churn.
-Buffering often results from bandwidth limitations, overloaded servers, or poorly optimized CDNs.
+Buffering often occurs due to bandwidth limitations, overloaded servers, or poorly optimized content delivery networks (CDNs).

 How to Improve Buffering Ratio: